Kosmos 2452

 Kosmos 2452 is a Russian military communications satellite.
 It was launched July 6, 2009, at 1:26 UTC.
+It was launched by a Rokot launch vehicle from the Plesetsk Cosmodrome to a 1,400 km circular orbit and a high inclination (~82 degrees).

 It was the second Strela 3M satellite and was launched with two other satellites.
+Strela-3M (also known as Rodnik-S) is an improved version of the Strela-3 military communications satellite.